National Standards International Standards Professional Development Materials

 American Mathematical Association of Two Year Colleges developed Beyond Crossroads: Implementing Mathematics Standards in the First Two Years of College (2006), a set of five implementation standards to guide decision-making to improve students' learning of mathematics.

-Center for Educational Policy Research Knowledge and Skills for University Success aligns high school and college expectations to help students make the transition to entry-level university courses.
+The University of Oregon's Center for Educational Policy Research Knowledge and Skills for University Success aligns high school and college expectations to help students make the transition to entry-level university courses.
 Knowledge and skills are presented for English, mathematics, natural sciences, social sciences, second languages, and the arts.

 The Common Core State Standards Initiative is a state-led effort to establish a shared set of clear educational standards for English language arts and mathematics that states can voluntarily adopt.
 These standards are designed to ensure that students graduating from high school are prepared to go to college or enter the workforce and that parents, teachers, and students have a clear understanding of what is expected of them.